orijen vs acana

 Palatability is critical; even the healthiest food is useless if your dog won’t touch it.
 Both Orijen and Acana usually get high marks from dogs, mostly thanks to their high meat content and natural flavors.

 Anecdotal evidence suggests Orijen, with its more fresh meat, might have a slightly stronger aroma and taste that draws in some picky eaters.
 Which brings us to Acana: its wider variety of flavors and formulas, including single-protein options, can be a game-changer for dogs with specific preferences or those who get bored easily.
 Ultimately, dogs are individuals; what one devours, another might turn its nose up at.
-Many owners find success by trying smaller bags of different formulas from both brands to see which their dog enjoys most Trade In Your Old Gaming Gear on Amazon.
+Many owners find success by trying smaller bags of different formulas from both brands to see which their dog enjoys most.

 Environmental Impact: A Look at Sustainability